COVID-19 Variant Update

 Vaccination is still effective in preventing severe COVID-19, and vaccination with up-to-date SARS-CoV-2 vaccines does produce antibodies that can recognize JN.1.

-Preliminary estimates of vaccine effectiveness (VE) against disease likely caused by JN.1 are imprecise due to the recent emergence of JN.1 in the United States.
+Preliminary estimates of vaccine effectiveness (VE) against disease likely caused by JN.1 are imprecise due to the recent emergence of JN.1 in the United States and the subsequent rapid rise of KP.2 taking its place.
 Although those preliminary estimates suggest that there is still substantial VE against JN.1 (VE: 49%; 95% confidence interval: 19 – 68%), the VE estimate is lower than the estimate against non-JN.1 illnesses (VE: 60%; 95% confidence interval: 35 – 75%).
 Estimates for JN.1-specific vaccine effectiveness were lower in a large vaccine effectiveness study of Cleveland Clinic employees (19% VE).
-However, the broader US-based estimates for XBB.1.5 vaccine effectiveness against JN.1 were similar to preliminary estimates from a recent pre-print using data from the Netherlands (41% VE in 18-59-year-olds, and 50% in 60-85 year-olds).
+These U.S.-based estimates for XBB.1.5 vaccine effectiveness against JN.1 were similar to preliminary estimates from a recent pre-print using data from the Netherlands (41% VE in 18-59-year-olds, and 50% in 60-85 year-olds).
+However, estimates for JN.1-specific vaccine effectiveness were lower in a large vaccine effectiveness study of Cleveland Clinic employees (19% VE).
+There is very limited evidence to estimate effectiveness of current vaccines against KP.2.
+Given the antigenic similarity between JN.1 and KP.2, VE against KP.2 is likely to be similar to VE against JN.1, but may be lower.

 Due to these combined factors, the Advisory Committee on Immunization Practices recommended in late February 2024 that people 65 years of age and older should get an additional updated COVID-19 vaccine in spring 2024.